thosgood/this-weeks-finds/markdown/151-200/week175.md

 There is only one mistake in this book that I would like to complain about.
 Following Roger Penrose, Connes takes quasicrystals as evidence for some mysterious uncomputability in the laws of nature.
-The idea is that since there\'s no algorithm for deciding when a patch of Penrose tiles can be extended to a tiling of the whole plane, nature must do something uncomputable to produce quasicrystals of this symmetry.
+The idea is that since there's no algorithm for deciding when a patch of Penrose tiles can be extended to a tiling of the whole plane, nature must do something uncomputable to produce quasicrystals of this symmetry.
 The flaw in this reasoning seems obvious: when nature gets stuck, it feels